nimeshmaharjan1/dashboard-codebase/README.md

 As for data fetching from backend we chose axios which is a package that helps you make HTTPRequests with ease.
 It also helps to intercept request and response and transform request and response data.For better understanding of how axios works you can go through the documentation of axios [axios-http.com/](https://axios-http.com/)

+7. **Emotion UI**

+As for writing custom css we have used Emotion Ui which is a library designed for writing CSS Javascript.We suggest you to go once through the documentation of [emotion.sh/](https://emotion.sh/docs/introduction)

 - ## Folder Structure

 Below is an example for the conventions and folder and file naming conventions which should be followed.